Brand: Gregory mulling run for Congress

 Suffolk County Legislature Presiding Officer DuWayne Gregory (D-Copiague), who earlier this year appeared to write off the idea of making a second bid for Congress in 2018, seems to be having second thoughts.

-Gregory’s mulling comes in the wake of Democrats’ Alabama Senate upset, fallout over the new tax cut bill and President Donald Trump’s continued tumble in the polls.
+Gregory’s mulling comes in the wake of Democrats’ Alabama Senate upset, fallout over the new tax cut law and President Donald Trump’s continued tumble in the polls.

 “I’m torn,” Gregory said.
 “Every day I’ve been going back and forth with everything coming out of Washington.”
 He says he will decide in January.

-Gregory last year ran an uphill campaign against 25-year veteran Rep. Peter King (R-Seaford) in 2016.
+Gregory last year ran an uphill campaign against 25-year veteran Rep. Peter King (R-Seaford).
 At the time, there was speculation King might not run again or get an appointment as ambassador to Ireland, and even a losing run could help Gregory gain the nomination should the seat open up.

 But national Democrats never targeted the race and Gregory raised just $400,000, losing to King 181,506 to 107,725, even though 69 percent of the electorate in that district now comes from Suffolk.